 MORE TO READ

-Five reasons to buy an annual plan for travel medical insurance
+Five reasons to buy an annual plan from AMA Travel for travel medical insurance

 All members of the Riviere family consider themselves lucky that Drew had that policy.
 “Without insurance, the medical costs would’ve been devastating for us financially,” Dave says.